-The historical consolidated income statement, balance sheet and cashflow data as at and for the 52 week periods ended 29 December 2012, 28 December 2013 and 27 December 2014 presented below have been extracted or derived from the audited consolidated financial statements of the Company as at and for the 52 week period ended 27 December 2014, including the related notes thereto, which are included elsewhere in this annual report.
-These are the Company's first financial statements prepared in accordance with IFRS.
-However to ease comparability of the 52 week period ended 27 December 2013 and 29 December 2012, the extracts below also contain financial information prepared in accordance with IFRS for those periods.
+The historical consolidated income statement, balance sheet and cashflow data as at and for the 52 week periods ended 28 December 2013 and 27 December 2014 presented below have been extracted or derived from the audited consolidated financial statements of the Company as at and for the 52 week period ended 27 December 2014, including the related notes thereto, which are included elsewhere in this annual report.
+These were the Company's first financial statements prepared in accordance with IFRS.
+However to ease comparability of the 52 week period ended 27 December 2014 against the 52 week periods ended 28 December 2013 the extracts below also contain financial information prepared in accordance with IFRS for that period.